Get,

 Is Pawanamuktasana helpful if one has gas?

-Pawanamuktasana is called the wind relieving pose.
+Pawanamuktasana is called the wind-relieving pose.
 It helps massage the digestive organs, especially the abdomen.
-It may help increase the peristaltic movements of the digestive tract, that is the contractions by which the digestive tract pushes food and air ahead, thus being helpful to relieve gases.5
+It may help increase the peristaltic movements of the digestive tract, that is the contractions by which the digestive tract pushes food and air ahead, thus being helpful in relieving gases.5

 References: